gaker/rapidgeo/map-distance/README.md

 ### Accuracy Details

 **Haversine**: Uses spherical approximation with ellipsoidal correction.
-Achieves ±0.5% accuracy for distances under 1000km.
-Uses optimized Earth radius (6,371,008.8m) and applies flattening correction.
+Good tradeoff for accuracy vs speed.

 **Vincenty**: Implements Vincenty's inverse formula on WGS84 ellipsoid.
-Achieves ±1mm accuracy globally.
-May fail to converge for nearly antipodal points (opposite sides of Earth).
+It might fail to converge for nearly antipodal points, and is quite a bit slower.

 **Euclidean**: Simple Pythagorean distance in degree space.
 Ignores Earth curvature.
 Error increases with distance and latitude.